RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 1. **Receiving gestures**: Unless stated otherwise, it is not allowed to use a speech command to set the robot into a special mode for receiving gestures. -->

-### Referees
+### Referees and Scorer

 All tests are monitored by a referee, who is a member of the *Technical Committee* (TC).
-The referee may appoint an assistant to aid in keeping time and filling in scoresheets.
+The TC may appoint an assistant scorer to aid in keeping time and filling in scoresheets.
 The following rules apply:

-1. **Selection**: Referees are chosen by EC/TC/OC.
+1. **Referee Selection**: Referees are EC/OC/TC members.

 1. **Referee instructions**: Right before each test, referee chooses one or more assistant to aid during the test.
 The assistants will be instructed by the referee.